HighnessAtharva/Blog/content/posts/personal/Music Review/foghorn-in-dawn.md

     image: blog/music-review/foghorn.jpg
     alt: Foghorn in the Dawn by 오미일곱 [Omilgop]
     caption: City Lights and the Night Sky
+description: "Embark on an ethereal journey as 오미일곱 [Omilgop] unveils their mesmerizing opus, Foghorn in the Dawn."
 tags: ["Music", "Album Review"]
 ---